Mike Doughty: Five Essential Police Songs

 Mike Doughty might be based out of Memphis these days, but that doesn't mean that the singer, songwriter, and former Soul Coughing frontman has eschewed either New York or some of his British post-punk influences of the late 1970s and early '80s.
 In fact, Doughty's new, ninth album, The Heart Watches While The Brain Burns, reflects his eclecticism; it's a lean but rigorous roundup of songs that drives home what a good lyricist and guitarist he's always been, deftly shifting between folk, rock and funk.

-Considering the jittery, restless legacy of Soul Coughing and Doughty's experimentation, street poet eloquence, and mutable solo releases, it's not too left field to learn that he really likes the Police, this week's FUV Essentials.
+Considering the jittery, restless legacy of Soul Coughing and Doughty's experimentation, street poet eloquence, and mutable solo releases, it's not too left field to learn that he really likes the Police, this week's FUV Essential Artist.
 Doughty's discerning list of "Five Essential Police Songs" highlights the often unsung impact of guitarist Andy Summers.

 Mike Doughty: Five Essential Police Songs: